sfu-discourse-lab/TACT/doc/results.md

 Almost paradoxically, they contain well-reasoned arguments as well as hateful language.
 They sound condescending and often follow a format where they open with a toxic insult and continue with good reasoning.
 The shift is often so dramatic that if the first sentence was ignored, the comment would land squarely in the constructive and non-toxic category.
-These comments are more common than one would expect and are particularly interesting because they do not follow intuition.
+These comments are more common than one would expect and are particularly intriguing because they do not follow intuition.

 Below is a visual depiction of the four categories which also illustrates some examples.
 The non-constructive and toxic category consists of several examples stitched together where words considered insulting are censored with red asterisks.